 Processing Your Bill with Your Insurance

-As a convenience to you, we will only send you a billing
+If you have health insurance, we will only send you a

 statement after your insurance company has paid and

-there is a balance due from you, or in the event we are
+there is a balance due from you or in the event we

 It’s Important to Know if you Need Pre-Certification